 In the course in sewing, practical rather than ornamental phases of the work are given special attention.
 The simple stitches, when mastered, are elaborated into the seams and combinations used in garment making.

-Cookery
+Cookery I

-Prerequisite: High School course in chemistry, or a course in General Science.
+Prerequisite: High School course in chemistry and in physiology, or general science and physiology.

-The kitchen, its arrangement and care; the selection, use, and care of utensils, stoves, ranges, fuels.
+The kitchen, its arrangement and care; the selection, use, and care of utensils.

 Methods of cooking: Boiling, stewing, roasting, etc.